elastio/aws-backup-integration/README.md

 2. View the import and iscan jobs to validate the process.
 3. Once complete, from the job list, select the recovery point id and view the results.

+The results from the Elastio Tenant:

+The results in the S3 bucket:

 ![image](https://user-images.githubusercontent.com/81738703/219956284-582a780c-463b-4b69-81b7-8500b44a7962.png)

 ### Conclusion